 This should not be hard!
-Foreign candidates who are eligible to work with an LOC are favored by many employers.
+Foreign candidates who are eligible to work with an LOC are favoured by many employers.
 This is mainly because there is no foreign worker levy or quota required.
-Also, the usual source country restrictions for key business industry sectors, like Services, do not apply – fostering diversity and innovation to the workplace.
+Also, the usual source country restrictions for key business industry sectors, like Services, do not apply – fostering diversity and innovation in the workplace.
 Furthermore, hiring a LOC holder will not contribute to the compulsory ratio of foreign to local workers.
-Thus, with increasing labor costs and globalisation, hiring a foreign candidate under a LOC is a cheaper, and often more fitting, alternative to hiring a foreign candidate on a work permit or Spass.
+Thus, with increasing labour costs and globalisation, hiring a foreign candidate under a LOC is a cheaper, and often more fitting, alternative to hiring a foreign candidate on a work permit or S Pass.

 The duration of the LOC will largely depend on the employment period your employer indicates on the LOC application, and/or the expiry date on your LTVP, LTVP+ or DP.
 The LOC will stop being valid when your DP, LTVP, or LTVP+ is cancelled or expired and/or you are no longer hired by the company.